SumoLogic/sumologic-documentation/docs/manage/security/set-limit-user-concurrent-sessions.md

 To enhance the security of an account an Administrator can apply a limit to the number of concurrent sessions a user may have open to between 1 and 100.
 When a user attempts to authenticate to Sumo Logic and open a new session beyond the defined limit, the user will be automatically signed out of their oldest inactive session.

-To configure this option, you must be a Sumo Logic Administrator or have the "Manage organization settings" [role capability](../Users-and-Roles.md "Users and Roles").
+To configure this option, you must be a Sumo Logic Administrator or have the "Manage organization settings" [role capability] (../Users-and-Roles.md "Users and Roles").

 To configure a concurrent sessions limit: